-This will be accomplished by collecting groundwater samples in five transects orientated perpendicular to the direction of groundwater flow.
+Investigation of the extent of the shallow CVOC plume will be accomplished by collecting groundwater samples in up to five transects orientated perpendicular to the direction of groundwater flow.
 The transects will be separated by a distance of approximately 350 feet as shown in Figure 3.
 The first transect is located along the rear of the MTA-LI Bus garage.
-Two of the transects will be located within the New York State Department of Transportation (NYSDOT) right-of-way along Sunrise Highway and Merrick Road and two will be located within the Village of Rockville Centre Park along the eastern shore of Mill River.
+Two of the subsequent transects (if required) will be located within the New York State Department of Transportation (NYSDOT) right-of-way along Sunrise Highway and Merrick Road, The final two transects (if required) will be located within the Village of Rockville Centre Park along the eastern shore of Mill River.

 Each transect will consist of 4 to 6 sampling points, spaced 30 to 50 feet apart.
 If the plume extends further south, additional transects may be required.
 If it terminates closer to the northern end of the river, however, fewer transects will be needed.
 To make sure that the sampling point intersects the plume vertically, two samples will be collected from each location; one from the water table interface and one from a depth of 15 feet or the clay surface whichever comes first.
 The samples will be collected from temporary points installed with a truck or track-mounted push-probe sampler (GeoprobeTM).
 The GeoprobeTM uses a hydraulically driven percussion hammer to drive a small diameter stainless steel retractable screen into the ground with minimal disturbance.
-The procedure for collecting a sample involves driving the sampler to the desired depth and retracting the rods to expose
+The procedure for collecting a sample involves driving the sampler to the desired depth and retracting the rods to expose the screen.

-9 Peconic Road Ridge, NY 11961 the screen.
 Samples are collected by inserting disposable polyethylene tubing into the rods and connecting the tubing to a peristaltic pump to lift the water into laboratory supplied containers.
-The polyethylene tubing will be disposed of between the collection of each new sample.
+The polyethylene tubing will be disposed of between the collection of each new sample, and preserved in accordance with the analytical method.